agsb/keebngsl/README.md

 All processing are done using AWK and Bash scripts and common GNU Linux tools.

+(Check the code)[https://github.com/agsb/keebngsl/blob/scripts/],if you're curious about the details.

 ### The frequencies

 The reference word list used was the 2809 words of NGSL 1.2, represented as "lemma fppm", where lemma is a word and fppm is the absolute frequency of lemma per million.
 That corpus is equivalent to a book with 853,976 words.